 After you’ve had a cup of coffee on the beautiful St. Stephen square in the city of Hvar, climb up the narrow streets and check out the medieval fortress of Fortica (Fortification).
 Built as a defensive barrier against the Turk invaders, it’s now a museum that houses a collection of amphorae collected from the seabed throughout the years.

-The name of this group of 19 wooded islets literally translates into ‘Hellish Islands’ but not to worry – it actually references a resin used to coat ships back in the day.
+The name of this group of 19 wooded islets is located just off the southeast coast of Hvar island and literally translates into ‘Hell's Islands’ but don't panic – it actually refers to a pine resin used to coat ships back in the day.
 Each of these small islands brings something new and exciting to the table.
 Some of them are naturist heavens while others have been transformed into art galleries on the open.
+With some of the best swimming spots in the region, these islands are sure to be on any sunseeker's bucket list!

 Our recommendation has to go to Palmižana, one of the smaller islets where you will find the oldest, still operational hotel for miles around.
 It was opened in 1906 and still possesses that otherworldly charm that made it a popular destination more than a century ago.